Leadership Development Blog

 - Opinion & Critical Thought

-Paul Carew is the leadership development secretary.
-Captain Kim Chan is the divisional secretary for business administration in the Maritime Division.
+Paul Carew is the leadership development secretary in the Canada and Bermuda Territory.